Barzal, Mayfield propel Islanders past Panthers

 Panthers goalie Sergei Bobrovsky made 34 saves, including two on breakaways in the final three minutes.
 Despite the loss, Florida has earned at least one point in 11 of its last 13 games (6-2-5).

 In Saturday's action, the first penalty of the season on Panthers forward Evgenii Dadonov, for interference, was converted into Barzal's goal.
 It was technically not a power-play goal -- it came three seconds after the penalty expired -- but the play was created while New York was a man up, with Barzal decking until he found an opening.
-That was the only score of the first period during which Florida actually outshot the Islanders 14-7.
+That was the only score of the first period during which Florida actually outshot the Islanders by a 14-7 margin.

 After a scoreless second period, Barkov tied the score on his power-play goal with 6:12 expired in the third.
 The assists went to Jonathan Huberdeau and defenseman Keith Yandle.
 But Mayfield scored just 38 seconds later to give New York a 2-1 lead.
 Defenseman Devon Toews and Barzal got the assists, and the Islanders hung on for the win.